trikhaqiqi/trikhaqiqi/README.md

-# Hi there 👋, my name is Ilyas
+# Hi there, my name is Ilyas 👋

 This is a collection of code that I created based on the learning outcomes during my life in this world.
 I realize that my skills are still a little bit, therefore I will not stop to learn.